snehpalkaur/aws-bootcamp-cruddur-2023/journal/week2.md

 *It is a set of tools and best practices for collecting and exporting <ins> telemetry data</ins> from applications*

+>**Note**
+>
-> **In software development, telemetry refers to the collection of data about the performance, health, and usage of an application or service, which can be used for monitoring, debugging, and optimization purposes.**
+>**In software development, telemetry refers to the collection of data about the performance, health, and usage of an application or service, which can be used for monitoring, debugging, and optimization purposes.**

 What is HoneyComb?